avs-origami/avs-origami.github.io/site/bonsai/index.md

 surprisingly green at this time of year.
 There's also a patch of grass in the pot that came with the tree when I dug it out of the ground, and I've been maintaining it ever since.
 The tree isn't very refined though, mostly because it has sentimental value and so I'm too scared to touch it.
+I am considering potentially turning this one into a literati-style bonsai at some point.
 --------------------------------------------------------------------------------]*

 ![golden mop cypress](/img/bonsai/gold_mop.jpg)